saishshinde15/ResearchAgent_GoogleADK/README.md

 ### Sample Question

 ```
-help me research about the latest trends in Ai and Marketing.Also why is everyone using AI as a special feature in their product.can you give me in very detailed format and with topics(in bold)
+help me research about the latest trends in Ai in Marketing.Also why is everyone using AI as a special feature in their product.can you give me in very detailed format and with topics(in bold)
 ```

 ### Sample Answer